- Ownership and custody of records is different to copyright ownership.

-- Under Section 51(1) of the Copyright Act, Special Collections staff can make a copy of an unpublished manuscript on behalf of a researcher if the:
+- Under the terms of the Copyright Act 1968 Special Collections staff can make a copy of an unpublished manuscript on behalf of a researcher if the:

-- item is open for viewing and copying under the deposit agreement; and
+- item is open for viewing and copying under the acquisition agreement; and

-- creator of the material has been dead for more than 50 years; and
+- the creator of the material has been dead for more than 70 years; and

 - researcher requires the copy for purposes of research and study.